fr0gger/awesome-ida-x64-olly-plugin/README.md

 * [Phantom](https://tuts4you.com/download/1276/): Anti anti-debug trick.
 * [TLSCatch 0.3](https://tuts4you.com/download/3014/): This plugin simply intercepts any new module loaded into the current process address space, searches it for TLS callbacks.
 * [AnalyzeThis](https://tuts4you.com/download/2848/): Assisting for unpacking.

+## GDB Plugins
+* [GEF](https://github.com/hugsy/gef): GEF (GDB Enhanced Features) - a modern experience for GDB with advanced debugging features for exploit developers & reverse engineers.
+* [pwndbg](https://github.com/pwndbg/pwndbg): Pwndbg is a GDB plug-in that makes debugging with GDB suck less, with a focus on features needed by low-level software developers, hardware hackers, reverse-engineers and exploit developers.
+* [Voltron](https://github.com/snare/voltron): Voltron is an extensible debugger UI toolkit written in Python.
+It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg)
+* [gdbghidra](https://github.com/Comsecuris/gdbghidra): gdbghidra - a visual bridge between a GDB session and GHIDRA
+* [angrgdb](https://github.com/andreafioraldi/angrgdb): Use angr inside GDB.
+Create an angr state from the current debugger state.